-Lyme Disease Awareness and Prevention Initiative is a collaborative campaign that will provide individuals with real-time tick pathogen data, information regarding symptoms of potential infection and tick bite prevention tips.
-Find out how to receive information by signing up for FREE!
+Lyme Disease Awareness and Prevention Initiative is a collaborative campaign providing communities with real-time tick pathogen data, information regarding symptoms of potential infection and tick bite prevention tips.

 What you need to know about Lyme & these co-infections

 Lyme disease is a tickborne disease caused by the bacterium Borrelia burgdorferi.
 Lyme is transmitted to humans by tick bites primarily from deer ticks and the western black-legged ticks.
 Deer ticks have also been found to transmit Anaplasma, babesia, relapsing fever and (rarely) Powassan virus (lineage 2) in your area.